-The District will continue to consider the opportunities of purchasing adjacent lands to the Preserve with the goal to promote the District's mission of protecting the natural features of conservation lands for the benefit of flood protection, water quality, and water supply.
+The District will continue to consider opportunities to purchase lands adjacent to the Preserve with the goal of promoting the District's Mission of protecting the natural features of conservation lands for the benefit of flood protection, water quality, and water supply.
 With the Preserve becoming pressured by urban sprawl, it would be advantageous to seek possible opportunities for acquiring simple fee and less-than-fee properties to further promote protections of the natural features within the region.